 A clutch is crucial to the transmission of every car—but perhaps nowhere are the requirements for a clutch more demanding than in a racecar.
 A clutch that’s out of specifications by a few microns—that’s right, microns—can cost a racecar enough performance to lose a race.
-Williams Group, the renowned Formula One racing organization, was well aware of this, of course, and maintained an exhaustive, multi-tab spreadsheet with 1,000 data points for the clutches it used throughout a season.
+Williams Group, the renowned Formula One racing organisation, was well aware of this, of course, and maintained an exhaustive, multi-tab spreadsheet with 1,000 data points for the clutches it used throughout a season.

 But with several databases contributing information, and with the potential for human error in entering trackside data, and with no way to use the data to generate predictive analytics about the remaining useful life of a clutch’s all-important friction plates, Williams needed more than a spreadsheet.
 Williams needed Avanade.